MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/udp-packets-in-unity.md

 Follow the instructions for [building a basic UDP socket client and server](https://docs.microsoft.com/windows/uwp/networking/sockets#build-a-basic-udp-socket-client-and-server).
 You'll be using the [DatagramSocket](https://docs.microsoft.com/uwp/api/Windows.Networking.Sockets.DatagramSocket) class to send and receive data over UDP and form an echo client and server.
 We also recommend reading through the other resource sections in this article, as they apply to more customized and complex use cases.

-We also have a complete DatagramSocket UDP sample app available for download:

-> [!div class="nextstepaction"]
-> [Install the tools](https://docs.microsoft.com/samples/microsoft/windows-universal-samples/datagramsocket/)

-## Known issues

-UWP apps don't support the .NET UDPClient API, which is built on Unity's deprecated [UNET framework](https://docs.unity3d.com/Manual/UNet.html).

 > [!IMPORTANT]
 > If you're having trouble sending UDP packets from PC to PC, check that your network allows these operations.
 If your network is blocking the UDP packets in any way, your HoloLens device won't be able to listen for them.

+You can download a complete DatagramSocket UDP sample app from the link below:

+> [!div class="nextstepaction"]
+> [Install the tools](https://docs.microsoft.com/samples/microsoft/windows-universal-samples/datagramsocket/)

 ## See also
 * [Experiments with Shared Holograms and Azure Blob Storage/UDP Multicasting](https://mtaulty.com/2017/12/29/experiments-with-shared-holograms-and-azure-blob-storage-udp-multicasting-part-1/)